Mixed fortunes: England's IT20 record at Emirates Old Trafford

 In eight games they have won three, lost two and have had three No Results or abandonments, including back-to-back clashes inside three days against Australia in 2009.

-We take a look back at how each game played out.
+We take a look back at how each game played out ahead of England v Australia in 2020.
 How many of these games do you remember?

 13 June 2008: England beat New Zealand by nine wickets